The Ivy Coach Daily

 Preferential Treatment to the Children of Major Harvard Donors

-As reports Eli W. Burnes and Andrew J. Zucker for “The Harvard Crimson” in a piece entitled “Harvard Admissions Trial Could Affect Donations — But Experts Are Divided Over How,” “The lawsuit has revealed many once-hidden details about how Harvard admits students.
-Among other revelations, documents released in court showed that the University gives significant admissions preferences to children of wealthy donors.
+As reports Eli W. Burnes and Andrew J. Zucker for The Harvard Crimson in a piece focusing on whether or not the trial could impact future donations to Harvard, “Documents released in court showed that the University gives significant admissions preferences to children of wealthy donors.
 These applicants — whom the College places into two selective groups dubbed the ‘dean’s list’ and ‘director’s list’ — see an acceptance rate nine times higher than the overall rate.”
-Yes, nine times.

-As Burnes and Zucker write, “University President Lawrence S. Bacow said in an interview last week he could not quantify the donations Harvard receives from alumni whose children benefited from these admissions preferences.
+As Burnes and Zucker write in The Harvard Crimson, “University President Lawrence S. Bacow said in an interview last week he could not quantify the donations Harvard receives from alumni whose children benefited from these admissions preferences.
 ‘I honestly don’t know the answer to that and, even if I did, I probably couldn’t say it right now given that the case is in trial,’ he said…Bacow said that he does not receive frequent updates on donations.
-‘It’s not as if we monitor donations on daily basis,’ he said.
+‘It’s not as if we monitor donations on a daily basis,’ he said.
 ‘I don’t get a daily report.
 Or a weekly report.
 Or a monthly report.'”

 Most Misunderstand What a Major Donation to Harvard Means

 Finally, many need clarification on what qualifies as a major donation to Harvard.
 It’s not $500,000.
 It’s not $1 million.
 It’s not $5 million.
 It’s $10 million or more — from someone with an established, preexisting relationship with the school (not from a parent with no ties to Harvard whose child is — surprise — applying next year.